 - Stovetop or burner

-Immune Boosting garlic, mushrooms, onions, chilies and kale along with T-Boosting turkey meat for the perfect wellness soup.
+Immune Wellness Soup, extracting its antioxidants from garlic, mushrooms, onions, chilies and kale along with turkey, for the perfect wellness soup.

 Turkey Thighs – 2